bankroll-py/bankroll/README.md

 Run with `-h` to see all options:

 ```
-python3 trader-portfolio.py -h
+python3 broke.py -h
 ```

 ## Interactive Brokers

 [Interactive Brokers](http://interactivebrokers.com) (sometimes abbreviated as IB or IBKR) offers a well-supported [API](https://interactivebrokers.github.io/), which—along with [ib_insync](https://github.com/erdewit/ib_insync)—makes it possible to load up-to-date portfolio data and request real-time information about particular securities.

-Because this integration is so useful, **some generic functionality in `trader-portfolio` will require an IB account.**
+Because this integration is so useful, **some generic functionality in `broke` will require an IB account.**

 Unfortunately, [one of IB's trading applications](https://interactivebrokers.github.io/tws-api/initial_setup.html)—Trader Workstation or IB Gateway—must be running and logged-in to accept API connections.
 You may wish to use [IBC](https://github.com/IbcAlpha/IBC) to automate the startup and login of these applications.

-Once Trader Workstation or IB Gateway is running, and [API connections are enabled](https://interactivebrokers.github.io/tws-api/initial_setup.html#enable_api), provide the local port number to `trader-portfolio` like so:
+Once Trader Workstation or IB Gateway is running, and [API connections are enabled](https://interactivebrokers.github.io/tws-api/initial_setup.html#enable_api), provide the local port number to `broke` like so:

 ```
-python3 trader-portfolio.py \
+python3 broke.py \
   --twsport 7496 \
   [command]
 ```

 ### Querying trade history

-IB's [Trader Workstation API](https://interactivebrokers.github.io/tws-api/) does not support retrieving information about an account's historical trades, so `trader-portfolio` must use their [Flex Web Service](https://www.interactivebrokers.com/en/software/am/am/reports/flex_web_service_version_3.htm).
+IB's [Trader Workstation API](https://interactivebrokers.github.io/tws-api/) does not support retrieving information about an account's historical trades, so `broke` must use their [Flex Web Service](https://www.interactivebrokers.com/en/software/am/am/reports/flex_web_service_version_3.htm).

 To set this up, log in to [Account Management](https://www.interactivebrokers.com/portal), then browse to _Settings_ → _Account Settings_ in the sidebar: